ANDnXOR/ANDnXOR_DC33_Badge/5N4CK3Y_DC33_WALKTHROUGH.md

         *   **Location:** Dead End Dumpsters Trash (Locust Decoder) and LVCC Loop North Entrance (Locust Shrine).
         *   **Description:**
             1. Player explores the Dead End Dumpsters Trash area and finds the **Locust Decoder** object hidden in the trash.
 Its description hints at its connection to locusts and DEF CON 28.
                 *   *Locust Decoder Description:* "Amidst the discarded vape pens and shattered AR glasses, you uncover a small, battered device shaped like a locust.
-Its antennae are bent, and faint etchings on its surface read ~DEF CON 28~.
+Its antennae are bent, and faint etchings on its surface read DEF CON 28.
 The device hums faintly, as if waiting to be activated."
             2. Player takes the **Locust Decoder** and brings it to the **Locust Shrine** located at the LVCC Loop North Entrance.
                 *   *Locust Shrine Description:* "A strange altar covered in locust motifs.
 The antennae of the locust carvings seem to point toward something unseen.
-A faint inscription reads: ~The whispers of the locust reveal the path.~"
+A faint inscription reads: The whispers of the locust reveal the path."
             3. Player uses the **Locust Decoder** on the **Locust Shrine** (e.g., `USE LOCUST DECODER ON SHRINE`).
             4. Upon successful interaction, the shrine activates and provides the clue about the badge's UART interface and communication rate:
                 *   *Clue:* "The locust's whispers guide you.
 Their antennae transmit and receive locust talk.
 Connect to them to understand their invasion plans and listen carefully-their rate of talk is slow yet leet."